Introduction

 Inkjet refills:

-- InkOwl HP 63XL Refill Kit: Cuts cost to ~$0.02/page but requires steady hand and clean workspace
+- InkOwl HP 63XL Refill Kit - check price on Amazon: Cuts cost to ~$0.02/page but requires steady hand and clean workspace

-- LD Products 962XL compatible: 40% below OEM, works in most HP models (check your unit)
+- LD Products 962XL compatible - check price on Amazon: 40% below OEM, works in most HP models (check your unit)

 - HP Instant Ink subscription: $5.99/month = ~$0.06/page; useful only if volume is predictable and your printer model qualifies